All guides

 • Misclicks

-Going back to the vacation home rental example, you can measure the usability of a checkout process, by reviewing metrics like the time it takes for users to complete the booking and overall success rate (i.e. percentage of successful rental bookings).
-It’s also a good idea to establish benchmark test results using earlier prototypes or competitor products, so you can track user performance as your product evolves over time.
+It's also a good idea to establish benchmark test results using earlier prototypes or competitor products, so you can track user performance as your product evolves over time.

-4. Write a usability testing script
+4. Outline a study script

-6. Run pilot tests
+5. Run pilot tests

 To ensure that your test is ready to launch, get some of your team members to participate in the test.
-To remove cognitive bias, try to involve team members that are not directly involved with your project because ideally they should approach the usability test without having an idea of what it’s trying to validate.
-The pilot test will reveal any potential issues related with your script, the logic flows, the prototype loading time and other factors that may influence the outcome of your test.
+To remove cognitive bias, try to involve team members that are not directly involved with your project because ideally they should approach the usability test without having an idea of what it's trying to validate.

 After building the usability test, you must recruit participants that pertain to the audience you are looking to target.
 Here is how you can find participants for your usability test: